 Typewise offers a free version with the basic hexagonal layout and autocorrection.
 The premium version ($1.99/month) adds text prediction, vibration feedback, and more themes.

 The biggest challenge with Typewise is adapting to the new layout.
-"I kinda hated it for the first three days," but after a week, I was typing faster and more accurately than ever before.
+"I kind of hated it for the first three days," but after a week, I was typing faster and more accurately than ever before.
 The initial investment of time pays off in fewer corrections needed later.

 For those concerned about privacy, Typewise is also noteworthy for its offline processing—your typing data never leaves your device.